 Oliver has written three legal textbooks as the sole author: Law of Education, a comprehensive practitioners’ text, the second edition of which was published by Jordans in 2004, Employment Aspects of Business Reorganisations, published in 2006 by Oxford University Press, and Employment in Schools – A Legal Guide, the second edition of which was published by Jordans in 2007.
-He is the consultant editor for the Education title in Halsbury’s Laws (vols 35 and 36), and he has contributed chapters to a number of books, most recently Equality and Discrimination – the New Law, published by Jordans in 2010.
+He was the consultant editor for the Education title in Halsbury’s Laws (vols 35 and 36) for the 2007 and 2011 editions, and he has contributed chapters to a number of books, including Equality and Discrimination – the New Law, published by Jordans in 2010.
 Before that he co-wrote the chapter on post-termination restraints on employees for the Law Society’s publication Managing People in a Legal Business.
-Oliver has contributed annotations for almost all education and some employment statutes for Current Law Statutes since 1998.
+Oliver contributed annotations for almost all education and some employment statutes for Current Law Statutes from 1998 until 2011.

 A respected education junior who frequently advises on the employment aspects of education.
 He is noted for his inventive approach to matters and his well developed interpersonal skills.
 "His advice is very thorough and precise."
 "He is our first port of call as he has very interesting ideas, a great ability to put his finger on a problem and a willingness to put himself out."
 Acted as sole counsel for the claimant in Randall v Governing Body of Shaftesbury Junior School, a case involving allegations of constructive and unfair dismissal of a teacher at a maintained school. - Education, Chambers UK 2016